Federica Del Buono: Career

+She has a personal best of 4:03.45 minutes for the event.
+She won the 2014 Italian national title and represented Italy at the 2014 European Athletics Championships.
+She competed at the 2020 Summer Olympics, in the 1500 m.

 She won her first international medal at the inaugural 1500 m at the 2014 Mediterranean Athletics U23 Championships, beating Olympic medallist Gamze Bulut to the gold medal.
 A fourth place in senior competition followed at the 2014 European Team Championships Super League.
 She went on to be selected for the 1500 m at the 2014 European Athletics Championships, where she placed fifth in a personal best of 4:07.49 minutes.
 She won her first national title in the 1500 m at that year's Italian Athletics Championships.

 The twenty-year-old Del Buono won her first senior medal at the 2015 European Athletics Indoor Championships.
 Competing over her specialty 1500 m, she took a clear third place for the bronze medal with a run of 4:11.61 minutes.